Kamparia/openlayers3.0_quickstart/README.md

 [Click here](https://kamparia.github.io/openlayers3.0_quickstart/) to see a demo.

-## Contributing

-Please feel free to fork this package and contribute by submitting a pull request to enhance the functionalities.

 ## Tributes

 * [Jonatas Walker](https://github.com/jonataswalker) - For developing a [geocode extension](https://github.com/jonataswalker/ol3-geocoder) and a [custom menu control](https://github.com/jonataswalker/ol3-contextmenu) for Openlayers.